Cascoda/cascoda-sdk/docs/guides/thread-commissioning.md

 In the Cascoda-SDK, there are many ways to perform the joining/commissioning procedure, based on the capabilities of the device.
 These can be used together in any combination - select one commissioning method and one joining method.
 It should be noted that a network must be formed either via the [OpenThread CLI](https://github.com/Cascoda/openthread/blob/master/src/cli/README_DATASET.md) or the [OpenThread Web GUI](border-router-setup.md), before commissioning can take place.

+Note that the commissioning and joining procedures happen in parallel, with the commissioner being provided with the joiner credentials just before the joiner starts discovering the network.

+Select one commissioning method and one joining method:

 - [Commissioning](#commissioning)
     - [CLI Commissioning](#cli-commissioning)
       - This can be used when you are using an openthread CLI on a device that is already connected to the network (or has formed it)